 Chemical Company of Malaysia Berhad (CCM) was among the first to jump into halal pharmaceutical sector and follow the rules provided by JAKIM: Pharmaceutical Standard MS2424:2012 Halal Pharmaceuticals – General Guidelines.

 Examples of halal products manufactured by CCM are cephalosporin for bacterial infections, macrolides for soft-tissue infections, and chloramphenicol for conjunctivitis, among others.

-In cosmetics on the other hand, gelatin is used in face creams, lotions, and shampoo works as a thickening agent.
+In cosmetics on the other hand, gelatine is used in face creams, lotions, and shampoo which works as a thickening agent.
 It used to provide better texture for the beauty products but now many brands have decided to move on from animal-derived ingredients.

 As much as alcohol (e.g. methanol) can be good for the skin, it can also cause irritation, dryness, and breakouts.
 Therefore, more local beauty brands are opting for better choice of ingredients that are safer for the skin and approved by JAKIM.

-The wudhu-friendly products are much preferred by Muslim consumers.
+The Wudhu-friendly products are preferred by Muslim consumers.

 L’Officiel lists down five great halal local beauty brands, which are dUCk Cosmetics, Dida For Women, Prettysuci, So.Lek, and Sorfina Hal.

 Other halal-certified and travel-friendly local cosmetics also include SimplySiti, Orkid Cosmetics, Nurraysa, and Furaiha.